muahkim/DM_for_learning_channels/README.md

 * Diffusion noise (beta) scheduling: sigmoid, cosine, no scheduling (constant).
 * Parameters: # of diffusion steps 'num_steps', step size of skipped sampling 'skip'.

+### Trained Models
+The directories state_dict* contain trained models.
+The follwing explains which folder has which files.
+To reduce the size of the repository, we only uploaded the latest models.
+* state_dict: linear diffusion models for the 3 simple channel models: AWGN, Rayleigh, and SSPA.
+And the encoder and decoder pairs that are trained with the generative models.
+* state_dict_WGAN: linear WGANs for the 3 simple channel models: AWGN, Rayleigh, and SSPA.
+And the encoder and decoder pairs that are trained with the generative models.
+* state_dict_DM: the diffusion model for Clarke's model.
+* state_dict_DCGAN, state_dict_WGAN_CNN, state_dict_convtransposedG: the WGAN models for Clarke's model with different neural networks.

 ## Sources
 [hojonathanho/diffusion](https://https://github.com/hojonathanho/diffusion): the original paper of the diffusion denoising probabilistic models.